ixxeL2097/k3s/documentation/03-standard-procedure.md

 Install will fail since the CR `Gateway` and `VirtualService` need first the `IstioOperator` to be installed.
 So delete both `Gateway` and `VirtualService` resources from the repo before creating the app and then add it again to the directory to synchronize it and create it after the `IstioOperator` has been deployed.

+:information_source: You can edit the `VirtualService` CR to match the FQDN entries of your IS infrastructure.

 :pushpin: You will have :
 - 1 `IstioOperator` control plane.
 - 1 `Gateway` for TLS redirection.